RedisLabs/redislabs-docs/content/rc/security/access-control/saml-sso/_index.md

 To deactivate SAML SSO for a specific account:

-1. In the Redis Cloud [admin console](https://app.redislabs.com), select your name to display your available accounts.
+1. In the [Redis Cloud console](https://app.redislabs.com), select your name to display your available accounts.

 1. If the relevant account is not already selected, select it from the **Switch account** list.